Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 The church fathers decided to expand their influence by extending Jesus'

-promise of salvation to the ones ignored by Jesus--the pagan Gentiles-- the
+promise of salvation to the ones ignored by Jesus--the pagan Gentiles--

 uncircumcised.
 Joseph Wheless, in "Is It God's Word?", explains: